mikeferguson/sandbox/sbpl_interface/README.md

    * Snap to RPY (orientation solver)
      * This doesn't appear to be used at first look in sbpl_motion_planning, however, it's baked into the computeIK call.
-   * Loader utilities to create primitives from file
+   * Motion Primitives are mostly accessed through the loader utilities to create primitives from file
+     * While not particularly clean, the complex primitives (the IK solver and snap to joint) are currently created in EnvironmentChain3DMoveIt::setupForMotionPlan, because the state data is available there to create them.

 ## Other Notes